CrystalWatkins/gt-hw-readme-generator/generatedReadMe.md

   ## Contributing

-  no one
+  no

   ## Tests
-  no tests
+  no

   ## Questions

-  For any additional questions, please reach out to me at my email account: crystal@gmail.com.
-To see the additional work that I have created, please visit me at http://github.com/crystal.
+  For any additional questions, please reach out to me at my email account: crystalwatkins428@gmail.com.
+To see the additional work that I have created, please visit me at http://github.com/crystalwatkins.